isubero/pysmith/README.md

 Pysmith is functional and ready for testing!
 Core features are implemented:

+- ✅ Persistance and validation from a single model (DRY)
 - ✅ Model class with Pydantic validation
 - ✅ Django-style ORM (save, delete, find)
-- ✅ Hidden session management
 - ✅ Type-safe relationships with auto FK generation
 - ✅ Automatic table creation
 - ✅ Full type safety with IDE support